lucid-dreamer11/adventure-game/README.md

 $ cd greek-restaurant

 # Open in browser
-$ Open the HTML files (index.html, menu.html, contact.html) in your preferred web browser.
+$ Open the index.html file in your preferred web browser by right-clicking on the file and selecting "Copy path" and pasting in browser.

 ```
 ## Limitations